lamhq/tech-notes/pages/devops/aws/7-security/5-threat-detection/2-macie.md

 # Amazon Macie

+## Overview

+Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in **S3**.

+Use AI to recognizes sensitive data such as PII, PHI, financial data, intellectual property

+Provides dashboards and alerts that give visibility into how this data is being accessed or moved.

+Alerts you about:
+- public or unencrypted buckets
+- buckets shared with AWS accounts outside of those defined in your AWS organizations

+Great for frameworks like HIPAA (store health information in US) and GDPR (store PII in UK)

 ## Personally Identifiable Information (PII)

 PII is personal data used to establish an individual's identity.
 This data could be exploited by criminals, used in identity theft and financial fraud